Code-the-Dream-School/python-200/lessons/01_analysis_intro/02_numpy.md

 ---

-# Topic 11 of Lesson 1: Array Creation, Indexing & Slicing
+# Topic 11 of Lesson 1: Array Creation, Indexing & Slicing, Array Properties

 We just learned that the NumPy array is like a super-efficient solution, where you can quickly store and work with numbers.
 Let’s see how to create arrays, access values, and pick slices (subsets).